 In addition, any religious or ideological community has the unique option to obtain the status of a corporation under public law (Körperschaft des öffentlichen Rechts).
-In such case, they have the same legal status as the well-known great Christian churches in Germany.
+In such a case, they have the same legal status as the well-known great Christian churches in Germany.

+In addition, religious communities which have been granted church status as a corporation under public law benefit from numerous special advantages.
+For example, the German Works Constitution Act and the laws on employee co-determination and workers' representation do not apply.
 Within the scope of the church labor law, religious communities in Germany are, in fact, entitled to issue their own law on employee representation.
 In addition, religious communities may generally claim their own feasts (holidays) subject to the law governing work on public holidays.
 In such cases, schools and employers normally have to release the members for attending worship services.